keboola/connection-docs/components/writers/bi-tools/gooddata/index.md

 Setting the table columns involves configuration of three things:

-- **Title** of the column which is displayed in the GoodData project.
+- **Title** of the column that is displayed in the GoodData project.
 - **Data Type** of the column.
 You can choose from `INT`, `BIGINT`, `DECIMAL` for numbers, `VARCHAR` for texts.
 Consult the [GoodData documentation](https://help.gooddata.com/doc/en/building-on-gooddata-platform/data-modeling-and-logical-data-model/xae-product-introduction/maql-ddl#MAQLDDL-SpecifyaDATATYPE) for the limits of each data type.

-- **Type** of the column which defines the role of the column in LDM.
-Column types are:
+- **Type** of the column that defines the role of the column in LDM.
+The column types are:
     - `IGNORE` --- The column is excluded from the load and will not be created in the GoodData project.
     - `FACT` --- The [Fact component](https://help.gooddata.com/doc/en/building-on-gooddata-platform/data-modeling-and-logical-data-model/gooddata-modeling-concepts#GoodDataModelingConcepts-LDMComponents) --- a numerical piece of arbitrary data used to define metrics, e.g. *Price* column.
     - `ATTRIBUTE` --- The [Attribute component](https://help.gooddata.com/doc/en/building-on-gooddata-platform/data-modeling-and-logical-data-model/gooddata-modeling-concepts#GoodDataModelingConcepts-LDMComponents) of the LDM model --- a discrete set of alphanumeric or numeric data, e.g. *Eye Color* column containing values *Blue*, *Brown* and *Green*.